-Whether a plant is succulent or not, depends on the definition of succulen, which may emphasize only the juicy tissue, the surface volume ratio, or else the ecophysiological function of water-storing tissues to mitigate the effects of dry periods.
+Whether a plant is succulent or not, depends on the definition of succulent.
+This may indicate the juicy tissue, the surface volume ratio, or the ecophysiological function of water-storing tissues to mitigate the effects of dry periods.

-During the long-time evolutionary history of vascular plants, a diversity of forms of water storage has been developed in different organs, parts of organs.
+During the long-time evolutionary history of vascular plants, a diversity of designs of water storage has been developed in different parts of organs.

-Their common feature is the storage of water in specialized tissues to survive more or less regularly occurring dry periods.
+Their characteristic feature is the storage of water in specialized tissues to survive more or less regularly occurring dry periods.
 However, whether a certain species is succulent or not, is often disputable.

-The transition from succulent to not succulent is continuous and even quite normal non-succulent plants are able to survive some loss of their water content due to transpiration.
+The transition from succulent to not succulent is continuous and even non-succulent plants are able to survive some loss of their water content due to transpiration.

 Moreover, several halophytes have a succulent appearance and there are transitional forms between true succulents (

-The most recent and comprehensive account of succulent plants used a pragmatic approach and dealt with all these plants, which are succulent or cultivated in succulent plant collections, hence increasing the succulent plant group by not really succulent, but xerophytic taxa as e.g. several Yucca species.
+The most recent and comprehensive account of succulent plants used a pragmatic approach.
+This dealt with all these plants, which are succulent or cultivated in succulent plant collections.
+Thus, increasing the succulent plant group by not actual succulents, but xerophytic taxa as e.g. several Yucca species.

-To count the number of succulent plant species (or genera and families) is hence not an easy task, moreover complicated by the ongoing taxonomic discussions about the acceptance of particular taxa and the continuous series of new discoveries and descriptions.
+To count the number of succulent plant species (or genera and families) is not an easy task.
+This is further complicated by the ongoing taxonomic considerations about the acceptance of particular taxa and the continuous series of new discoveries and descriptions.

 Recent estimations of the number of seed plants range from c.
-220,000 up to more than 446,000 species, dependent from
+220,000 up to more than 446,000 species, dependent on

 If we take a number of 262,697 plant species as quoted by (STEVENS 2001), succulent plants would encompass 4.7% of worldwide flowering plant species diversity.
-It is probablerange that additional succulent species may exist in families not already treated in these books.
+It is a probable range that additional succulent species may exist in families not already treated in these books.